2010–11 Buffalo Sabres season

 The 2010–11 Buffalo Sabres season was the 41st season for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 Due to the 2004–05 NHL lockout, this was the 40th season of play for the franchise and was celebrated as such by the team.

-As of 2025, this is the last time the Sabres qualified for postseason play and their last season until 2023 with a winning record.
+This was the last time that the Sabres qualified for postseason play until 2026.

 Off-season

 To commemorate the team's 40th anniversary, the Sabres went retro, reverting to their pre-1996 logo and to the design of the first season uniforms (blue with gold and white trim) with a silver trim the team has been using as a third uniform since the 2008–09 season.
 The new road uniforms would be white with blue and gold trim, similar to the original 1970–71 uniforms; a new third jersey was used paying homage to the AHL Bisons that played in the city prior to 1970.
 The jersey would come complete with the team's 40th anniversary logo (the current logo with "1970", the team's first season, inside.)